mattfenwick/PeakPicker/library/lib.md

    - extra dimension
    - different spin system types, meaning that they may show up in different experiments/spectra
  - spectrum in which it's resolved
- - example: overlapped sidechain-arg &
+ - example: overlapped sidechain-R, resolved by HNCO+HNCACB

 ![overlap](pics/nhsqc_hnco_hncacb_overlap.png)